Weifeng-Ke/TeleUltrasound_3D_Mesh/README.md

 ## Purpose:
 This project is intended to be used with the ZED Mini stereo camera in order to produce Point Clouds and 3D meshes of a patient.
 These meshes can be used to provide the Tele-Ultrasound experts with a 3D visual and haptic feedback for improved orientation in virtual space.

-**TODO: PLEASE REVAMP THIS SECTION,** I am not sure what is supposed to be here but it doesn't seem right
+**TODO: WEIFENG - PLEASE REVAMP THE FEATURES SECTION,** I am not sure what is supposed to be here but it doesn't seem right
 ### Features
  - The camera point cloud is displayed in a 3D OpenGL view
  - 2D bounding boxes are used to filter out objects that's not the patient